 Frontity Embedded Mode

 This Frontity Embedded Mode plugin replaces the active WordPress theme with the Frontity installation.
 Frontity therefore effectively becomes the WordPress sites' theme.
-It works by substituting it's own template.php
+It works by substituting it's own in place of any call made to the .

 In Frontity there are two main modes of implementation: Decoupled Mode and Embedded Mode